CanastaWiki/Canasta-CLI/docs/guide/devmode.md

 Configuration files are automatically created in the `.idea/` directory.
 To start debugging:

-1. Open the installation directory in PHPStorm
+1. Open the installation's root directory in PHPStorm (not the `mediawiki-code/` subdirectory) — the path mappings require this
 2. Go to **Run** → **Edit Configurations**
 3. The **"Listen for Xdebug"** configuration should already be available
 4. Click the **phone/listen icon** in the toolbar (or **Run** → **Start Listening for PHP Debug Connections**)